maboej-MSFT/eSignature-using-Power-Apps-V2/README.md

     4. Now you are done with the App registration.

-Note: there can be many web’s added to the same App Registration.
+Note: there can be many webs added to the same App Registration.

 #

 # Update the cloud flow

-The cloud flow need to bed turn off and on again to register the updated environment variables.
+The cloud flow needs to bed turn off and on again to register the updated environment variables.

 1. Turn the cloud flow “CheckTokenCode” off